Masthaven Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs for the Masthaven Bank Conveyancing Panel from members of the public
+Q and A’s regarding the Masthaven Bank Solicitor Panel from members of the public

-The firm that just started acting on my house acquisition in Manchester has without warning closed.
-I chose them because I had to have a solicitor on the Masthaven Bank conveyancing panel and my previous lawyer was not.
-I paid them £200 on account.
+The solicitors that I recently instructed on my house acquisition in Hendon has suddenly shut down.
+They were on acting for me because I needed a firm on the Masthaven Bank conveyancing panel and my family lawyer was not.
+I gave them a cheque for £150 in advance.
 What are my options?

 Copyright © Lexsure Limited, 2025